-According to the CDC, almost half of outpatient antibiotic prescriptions are unnecessary.3 Not only does this lead to the formation of antibiotic-resistant strains of bacteria, it puts patients at risk for allergic reactions and infections because of the disruption to the complex ecology of the microbiome.4
+According to the CDC, almost half of outpatient antibiotic prescriptions are unnecessary.3 Not only does this lead to the formation of antibiotic-resistant strains of bacteria, it also puts patients at risk for allergic reactions and infections because of the disruption to the complex ecology of the microbiome.

 I like to think of the gut as a rainforest, home to a vast and diverse range of living organisms known collectively as your microbiome.
-Trillions of microflora work together to ensure proper digestive functioning, aid in the production of essential vitamins such as B and K, and act as a protective barrier for the immune system, all the while discouraging bad bacteria and Candida (a form of yeast) from flourishing.5
+Trillions of microflora work together to ensure proper digestive functioning.
+They also aid in the production of essential vitamins such as B and K and act as a protective barrier for the immune system.
+All the while they discourage bad bacteria and keep Candida (a form of yeast) from flourishing.

-When you take antibiotics, however, they indiscriminately kill both the bad and the good microorganisms in your stomach, disrupting your gut’s natural balance.
-Without the good bacteria to fight off the overgrowth of other organisms, Candida or SIBO can overgrow and multiply, damaging the lining of your intestinal walls, and leading to leaky gut and a whole host of other issues.
+When you take antibiotics, they kill both the bad and the good microorganisms in your stomach, disrupting your gut’s natural balance.
+Without the good bacteria to fight off the overgrowth of other organisms, Candida or SIBO can overgrow and multiply.
+This can damage the lining of your intestinal walls, and lead to leaky gut and a whole host of other issues.

-If you do have a bacterial infection that absolutely requires antibiotics, I recommend increasing your daily probiotic supplementation to 100 billion CFUs, and then returning to a maintenance dose of 30 billion CFUs once your gut’s good bacteria has been restored.
+If you do have a bacterial infection that absolutely requires antibiotics, I recommend increasing your daily probiotic supplementation to 100 billion CFUs.
+Return to a maintenance dose of 30 billion CFUs once your gut’s good bacteria has been restored.
 You can also take my Immune Booster Powder for further immune support and healthy gut repair.

-The class of OTC painkillers known as NSAIDs (nonsteroidal anti-inflammatory drugs) such as Advil and Motrin may be responsible for 107,000 hospitalizations and 16,500 deaths every year due to gastrointestinal complications in arthritis patients alone.6 Studies have also shown that NSAID use can significantly impact biodiversity in the gut’s microbiome, causing a bacterial imbalance known as dysbiosis.7 These medicines, which are generally considered safe, can cause stomach and intestinal bleeding even in low doses, and are one of the greatest barriers to recovery for those dealing with leaky gut.8
+The class of OTC painkillers known as NSAIDs (nonsteroidal anti-inflammatory drugs) such as Advil and Motrin has some startling side effects.
+They may be responsible for 107,000 hospital stays and 16,500 deaths every year due to gastrointestinal complications in arthritis patients alone.
+Studies have also shown that NSAID use can significantly impact the diversity in the gut’s microbiome, causing a bacterial imbalance known as dysbiosis.
+These medicines, which are generally considered safe, can cause stomach and intestinal bleeding even in low doses.
+They are one of the greatest barriers to recovery for those dealing with leaky gut.

 3. Oral Contraceptives

-A survey conducted by the Centers for Disease Control and Prevention between 2006-2010 found that as many as 10.6 million women in the U.S. were on “the pill.”10 Considering how many women rely on this method of contraception, it may be shocking to learn how severely the pill could be affecting your gut health and, in turn, your overall wellbeing.
+A survey conducted by the Centers for Disease Control and Prevention found that as many as 10.6 million women in the U.S. were on “the pill.”
+With so many women relying on this method of contraception, it’s shocking to learn how severely the pill could be affecting your gut health and your overall well-being.

 In fact, the estrogen often used in birth control pills can lead to estrogen dominance, meaning too much estrogen in your body.
 And research has shown that excess estrogen doubles your risk of developing Candida overgrowth, which is a major cause of leaky gut.
-Additionally, women genetically predisposed to chronic GI troubles may be three times more likely to develop Crohn’s Disease after using the pill for at least five years.11
+In addition, women genetically predisposed to chronic GI troubles may be three times more likely to develop Crohn’s disease after using the pill for at least five years.

-As a safer alternative to birth control pills, I recommend a non-hormonal copper IUD, which is approved for 10 years of use and may be effective for up to 20 years.
+As a safer alternative, I recommend a non-hormonal copper IUD.
+This device is approved for 10 years of use and may be effective for up to 20 years.
 You can also use condoms or try the rhythm method, where you track your body’s natural cycles and avoid sex on the days you are fertile.

-Corticosteroids, such as prednisone and hydrocortisone, work by suppressing your immune system to help control autoimmune conditions, which occur when your immune system becomes overstressed and mistakenly attacks your body’s own tissues.12 It should come as no surprise, then, that this inhibition of the immune system (located primarily in your gut) can cause your gut to become leaky, which is itself a primary cause for autoimmunity.
+Corticosteroids, such as prednisone and hydrocortisone, work by suppressing your immune system to help control autoimmune conditions.
+These occur when your immune system becomes overstressed and mistakenly attacks your body’s own tissues.
+This inhibition of the immune system (located primarily in your gut) can cause your gut to become leaky, which is a primary cause for autoimmunity.
 This means taking steroids can perpetuate autoimmunity, in addition to leaving you open to infection thanks to a suppressed immune system.

-Rather than relying on harmful drugs, the key to reversing autoimmunity is to support rather than suppress your immune system, so that it can return to optimal function naturally.
-I walk you through my 5-step approach to support your immune system by addressing the root causes of autoimmunity in my 6-week Autoimmune Solution Program.
+Rather than relying on harmful drugs, the key to reversing autoimmunity is to support rather than suppress your immune system.
+Then it can return to optimal function naturally.

 5. Acid-reducing Drugs

-Finally, did you know that medications used to control heartburn and suppress stomach acid, such as Prilosec and Zantac, can actually put you at risk for serious gut infection?
+Did you know that medications used to control heartburn and suppress stomach acids, such as Prilosec and Zantac, can actually put you at risk for serious gut infection?

 Researchers at the Mayo Clinic found that those taking medicines to suppress gastric acid had higher rates of recurrent C. difficile infection compared to those not on acid blockers.
-Clostridium difficile, or C. diff, is a bacterial strain that can cause swelling of the colon, life-threatening bleeding and lead to leaky gut.13 C. diff exists all around us, though it is most commonly spread in hospitals and other health care facilities, due to antibiotic use that wipes out healthy bacteria combined with the already weakened immune systems of patients.14
+Clostridium difficile, or C. diff, is a bacterial strain that can cause swelling of the colon, life-threatening bleeding and lead to leaky gut.
+C. diff exists all around us.
+However, it is most commonly spread in hospitals and other health care facilities, due to antibiotic use that wipes out healthy bacteria combined with the already weakened immune systems of patients.

-As with all medications, it’s important to weigh the benefits and risks, and to consider whether any less harmful alternatives exist to address your symptoms naturally.
-In terms of acid reflux, in many cases a simple change in diet and lifestyle habits can resolve your heartburn symptoms, eliminating your reliance on acid-reducing drugs and their harmful side effects.15 The foods I’ve found in my clinic that contribute most to acid reflux are gluten, dairy, alcohol, caffeine, and fried foods.
+As with all medications, it’s important to weigh the benefits and risks and to consider whether any less harmful alternatives exist to address your symptoms naturally.
+In terms of acid reflux, a simple change in diet and lifestyle habits can resolve your heartburn symptoms, and eliminate your reliance on acid-reducing drugs and their harmful side effects.
+The foods I’ve found that contribute most to acid reflux are gluten, dairy, alcohol, caffeine, and fried foods.

-Avoiding the foods mentioned above, as well as adopting stress-relieving strategies such as yoga or meditation can help ease the symptoms of acid reflux.
+Avoiding the foods mentioned above, as well as adopting stress-relieving strategies such as yoga or meditation, can help ease the symptoms of acid reflux.
 Some people who have acid reflux actually have low stomach acid and may benefit from HCL supplementation for supporting optimal stomach pH.
-This article walks you through an easy at-home test to see if you are in need of HCL supplementation.
-For more on natural solutions for acid reflux check out this article.

 How to Repair a Leaky Gut and Take Back Your Health

-In this world where there is a pill for every ill, it can sometimes feel as though medications are a necessary evil whose side effects you just have to live with.
-It’s important to remember that you DO have other options and you are empowered to make informed choices about the types of medications that you take.
+In this world where there is a pill for every ill, it can feel as though medications are a necessary evil.
+You may be convinced you just have to live with their side effects.
+Remember that you DO have other options and you are empowered to make informed choices about the types of medications that you take.